ParthaAIML/ERA_Assignment_6/README.md

 `The below points are good to have but not mendatory`

+* Have used BN, Dropout,
+* (Optional) a fully connected layer, have used GAP

 ### Setup
 ---
 The below requirements needs to be installed before running the code